-Frank Zappa is an artist I normally wouldn’t recommend to anyone, least of all the young, impressionable readers of this blog (I’ve been led to believe that this blog is intended for thirteen-to-sixteen-year-olds).
+Frank Zappa is an artist I normally wouldn’t recommend to anyone, least of all the young, impressionable readers of this blog (I’ve been led to believe that this blog is intended for 13-to-16-year-olds).
 Even if I were to ignore his depraved lyrical sensibility, his smug opposition to the Parents Music Resource Center during the mid-’80s was more than enough to land him a permanent spot on my naughty list.
 But even a loathsome character like Zappa can sometimes serve a higher purpose by demonstrating the dangers that await when you follow in his dirty hippie footsteps.
 Case in point: “Why Does It Hurt When I Pee?,” a rock ballad that doubles as a harrowing description of the ravages of sexually transmitted disease.
 Do you want your “balls” to “feel like a pair of maracas?”
 No?
 Then you’d better not go poking your pee-pee where it doesn’t belong, because I assure you, whatever Frank might say, you don’t catch that kind of thing “from a toilet seat.”

 12. Kool Moe Dee: “Go See the Doctor”

 (from Kool Moe Dee, 1986)